-On March 18, a team led by Dr. Oriol Mitjà and Dr. Bonaventura Clotet launched, very quickly, a pioneering worldwide study to find out if hydroxychloroquine is useful as an immediate treatment for those infected with COVID- 19 and to prevent contagion between your contacts.
-This is the first clinical trial approved by the Spanish Medicines Agency at the start of the pandemic and is based on the "Test & Treat" strategy, which consists of starting treatment as soon as possible after diagnosis.
+On March 18, a team led by Dr. Oriol Mitjà and Dr. Bonaventura Clotet launched, very quickly, a pioneering study worldwide to find out if hydroxychloroquine is useful as an immediate treatment for those infected by COVID- 19 and to prevent contagion between your contacts.
+This is the first clinical trial approved by the Spanish Medicines Agency at the start of the pandemic and is based on the “Test & Treat” strategy, which consists of starting treatment as soon as possible after diagnosis.

 It is probable that the absence of OHCQ activity is due to the fact that, although it prevents entry into cells by endocytosis, there is another possible route, which is fusion, thanks to a membrane protease (serine protease) that is not inhibited by OHCQ.
 This hypothesis, not yet confirmed, was unknown at the beginning of the epidemic in March 2020 and has recently been generated with the "in vitro" studies that we have developed in collaboration with CReSA.

 The findings of our studies, therefore, allow us to rule out the use of this drug in patients with COVID-19 and should condition the discontinuation of many studies currently underway around the world and the search for other therapies that may be effective.